Jegoexport/Brick_Wordl_Generator/Readme.md

   * ``size``: Size in bricks for x, y and z.

   * ``rotatatable``: Boolean.
 If the rotation with 90° make a difference that set it to ``true``.
 If not to ``False``.
   * ``persistendID``: ID that the items.level.json (BeamNG) needs.
 Not important.
-Can be the same for now for all object"
+Can be the same for now for all object
   * ``linkedObject``: Filepath to DAE-file for the 3d-Object of this brick.
   > **Note**
   > Use a short Path to reduce the Size of items.level.json file.